-A R2-billion development with Investec Property is planned for the Wanderers in 2021 which will entail the loss of the par-4 ninth hole bordering Rudd Road.
+A R2-billion development with Investec Property for the Wanderers has been deferred until 2026.
+This will entail the loss of the par-4 ninth hole bordering Rudd Road.
 A new clubhouse will be constructed and the course will be changed and upgraded, with new water features being built.

 The golf club owns the property, yet for many years it was part of the greater Wanderers Club.
 It owes its prime position in upmarket Illovo to the foresight of Victor Kent, who in the 1930s purchased the land so the club could move out of central Johannesburg, and add golf for its members.
 The course opened with 10 holes in 1939, designed by Bob Grimsdell and club member Felix Oliver, with 18 completed a few years later.